BBBase-EHeresy/PPPub/docs/forces_of_good/survivors_of_lake_town.md

 ### SIGRID & TILDA [30 POINTS FOR BOTH]
 *WOMEN, LAKE-TOWN, INFANTRY, HERO - INDEPENDENT HERO*

-Sigrid and Tilda are Bard’s daughters.
+Sigrid and Tilda are Bard's daughters.
 Young and unaccustomed to matters of warfare, they have no place on a battlefield.
 As the Battle of the Five Armies rages on, both are placed in great peril, their presence spurring on both Bard and Bain to acts of great heroism and courage in order to protect the two young girls from harm.

-#### SIGRID
+**SIGRID**

 | Mv | F | S | D | A | W | C | M | W | F |
 |:--:|:--:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|
 | 6" | 2/4+ | 2 | 2 | 1 | 1 | 4 | 0 | 1 | 2 |

-#### TILDA
+**TILDA**

 | Mv | F | S | D | A | W | C | M | W | F |
 |:--:|:--:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|
 | 6" | 1/4+ | 2 | 2 | 1 | 1 | 3 | 0 | 1 | 2 |

 **Deployment Notes**:

 Sigrid and Tilda may only be included in your army if it also includes Bard the Bowman or Bain, Son of Bard.
-Sigrid and Tilda may only be in either Bard the Bowman’s or Bain, Son of Bard’s warband, and not the warband of another Hero.
+Sigrid and Tilda may only be in either Bard the Bowman's or Bain, Son of Bard's warband, and not the warband of another Hero.

 **WARGEAR**